Camunda 8.9 APIs & Tools migration guide

 OpenAPI type-safety enhancements

-What changed: Several request properties in the OpenAPI contract now use stronger domain types instead of plain string, and one schema type was renamed.
+Several request properties in the OpenAPI contract now use stronger domain types instead of plain string, and one schema type was renamed.
 This completes the type-safety work that began in 8.8.

-Why: This increases compile-time safety and helps prevent semantic substitution errors — for example, accidentally passing a tenantId where a documentId is expected.
+This increases compile-time safety and helps prevent semantic substitution errors — for example, accidentally passing a tenantId where a documentId is expected.
 Compilers can now reason about semantic correctness in addition to structural correctness for these fields.

-Affected fields and types:
+Affected fields and types

 | Field | Old type | New type |